gxchain/docs/docs/contract/develop.md

 # Develop and API introduction

+## Naming Rules

+In the process of generating the abi interface file, will base32 encode the ACTION name and TABLE name, so there are restrictions on the naming rules.

+ACTION, TABLE range: [1 ~ 5 a ~ z]

+ACTION, TABLE length: no more than 13

+class name range: [a ~ z 0 ~ 9]

+class name length: unlimited

 ## Built-in type

 The contract provides built-in types in addition to the basic types suppoerted by c++ syntax.

 ### contract\_asset